Jan. 6 takeaways: Trump's state playbook; 'hateful' threats - KESQ

 “Do not give that to him,” Pence aide Chris Hodgson replied.
 The vice president released a statement around the same time making it clear that he would do his ceremonial duty and declare Biden the next president.

-Johnson’s spokeswoman Alexa Henning responded Tuesday that “The vice president’s office said not to give it to him and we did not.
+Johnson’s spokeswoman Alexa Henning responded Tuesday: “The vice president’s office said not to give it to him and we did not.
 There was no further action taken.
 End of story.”

 Bowers also revealed that Arizona Rep. Andy Biggs, one of the lawmakers subpoenaed by the panel, asked him the morning of Jan.
 6 to sign on to a letter saying he would support the certification of fake electors.